skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 many watery beasts and fell creatures of the deep, so that none dared approach the palace for fear of being dragged from the bridge by some unseen horror.
-The palace was then renamed the Citadel, and began to look unlike the great fortress the Dwarves had built.
+The palace was then renamed the Citadel, and began to look unlike the great fortress the dwarves had built.
 It was dark and twisted, and few dared to lift their eyes to look upon it, even in the daytime.